Tune U offers a way to stay oriented...

 People begin where their lives can support them.

-Some people begin with a short, self‑guided practice.
+Some people begin with a short, self‑guided listening practice.
 Others enter through an instrument.
-All paths lead into the same listening orientation.
+All paths lead into the same tuning orientation.

 A short, self guided introduction

-A simple way to listen through sound and notice what happens, without committing to anything beyond your own attention.
+A simple way to notice what happens through sound, without committing to anything beyond your own attention.

 Others through rhythm and pulse.